nopperl/dialog-de/README.md

 * preparing the presentation of your work: 1

 ## Usage
-Clone the repo using the `--recursive` flag or issue `git submodule update`.
+Clone the repo using the `--recursive` flag or issue `git submodule update --init --recursive`.
 Then:

 ```
 pip install -r requirements.txt